 Cloud computation helps businesses to set up a virtual office giving them the flexibility to conduct business anywhere, at any time.
 The business benefits of cloud computation are described below:

+i.
 Reduced IT Costs

 Shifting the resources toward cloud computation helps businesses to reduce their IT service costs.
-Instead of purchasing and investing heavily in infrastructure, expensive systems and equipment, businesses now have the option of a pay-as-you-go where businesses can only pay for what they use and how much they store.
+Instead of purchasing and investing heavily in infrastructure, expensive systems, and equipment, businesses now have the option of a pay-as-you-go where businesses can only pay for what they use and how much they store.

 As business scales up or down, its operations and storage need to suit the situation.
 Rather than purchasing and installing expensive upgrades ourselves, the cloud computing service providers can handle this for us.
 Using the cloud frees up a company’s time so that they can keep their focus on running the business.

+iii.
 The flexibility of Work Practices

 Cloud computing provides employees with the flexibility to do their work.
 They can access data anytime, at any place with Internet access.
-They can do their work from home, on their way to work and even on holidays.
+They can do their work from home, on their way to work, and even on holidays.

 This feature provides employees with the flexibility to complete their work at their convenience.

 - Facilitate M&A Activity: It accommodates changes and can help two companies become one much faster and with much more ease.
-Traditional computing required years of migrating applications and decommissioning data centres before two companies were running on the same IT stack.
+Traditional computing required years of migrating applications and decommissioning data centers before two companies were running on the same IT stack.